punnie/gneiss/README.md

 License
 -------

 MIT, for the moment.
-Highly probable subjection to change.
+Highly probable subsceptibility to change.